wombleton/gitlaw-nz/acts/L/Local Government Official Information and Meetings Act 1987.md

 Reprint
-as at 1 November 2010
+as at 4 September 2013

 ![Coat of Arms of New Zealand](/images/leg-crest.jpg)